 Recap – In a law fair or networking context, explain a little about yourself and perhaps what you’re hoping to get out of the event.

 Explore – ask ‘open’ questions starting with ‘how’ or ‘what’ to find out more about the experience of the person you’re speaking to and remember to tailor your questions to the appropriate representative.

-Vision – this is about trying to improve your ‘vision’ and understanding of the sector and how it might be changing, eg what do you feel are the greatest opportunities or challenges facing the profession in the next three years?
-What impact is Covid going to have on your sector in the future?
+Vision – this is about trying to improve your ‘vision’ and understanding of the legal sector and how it might be changing, eg what do you feel are the greatest opportunities or challenges facing the profession in the next three years?
+What impact is the cost of living crisis and market turbulence going to have on your sector in the future?

 Excellence – what does excellent look like?
 For example, future lawyers could ask a partner ‘what do they see as the qualities typically demonstrated by a high-performing trainee?’

 Action – hopefully by now you’ve learnt a lot from the person you’re with and could draw the conversation to a close by asking what else you could be doing to gain knowledge, for example ‘what would your top tips be on continuing to improve my commercial awareness?’

 Links – thank the person for their time and consider asking them who else they feel it would be helpful for you to talk to or what other methods you could be using to continue your research (if appropriate).